Updated on May 12, 2023

 Divorce comes with any number of pressing matters, but one of the most common questions divorce attorneys hear is who will get the house when all is said and done.
 Not only is your home very likely your most significant investment, but it is also your home, which means that it is imbued with far more value than a price tag alone can reflect.

 Whether you want to sell, move out, or remain in your family home with your children post-divorce, letting your experienced Fort Hood divorce attorney know this from the outset is well advised.
-Once you have your divorce priorities established, it can help you better focus your efforts on the negotiation process to come.
+Once you have established your divorce priorities, it can help you better focus your efforts on the negotiation process to come.

 If you are not sure what will happen with your marital home in divorce, it is vital to consult with a skilled attorney to consider all of your options.